grafana/opentelemetry-workshop/site/docs/lab2/grafana.md

 1. Press **+ Filter** to add a filter.
 Choose **service.namespace** for the attribute name, and in the "value" dropdown, choose your namespace from the list.

-    :::info
+    :::tip

     If you don't see your namespace in the service inventory, wait a few minutes.
-Applications appear in the service inventory once span metrics have begun to be generated.
+Applications appear in the service inventory once span metric generation has begun.

     :::

-    :::tip
+    :::info[Why semantic conventions are important]

-    We're using the power of OpenTelemetry's _semantic conventions_ here, which help us slice and dice our telemetry so that we can zoom into the exact service instances that we want to view.
+    We're using the power of OpenTelemetry's _semantic conventions_ here, which allow us to slice and dice our telemetry, so that we can view telemetry from only the specific service instances that we're interested in.

-    You could use a custom resource attribute to identify your instance of the rolldice application, but `service.namespace` is part of the semantic conventions and seems like a pretty good choice here.
+    You could use a _custom_ resource attribute to identify your instance of the rolldice application, but OpenTelemetry is at its most powerful when you follow its conventions.
+The attribute `service.namespace` is part of OpenTelemetry's semantic conventions, and it makes a pretty good choice for a filter here.

+    We've also used the attribute `deployment.environment`, which is used by Grafana Cloud Application Observability to populate its _Environment_ drop-down list.

+    You'll become more familiar with OpenTelemetry resource attributes as you use them.

     :::